 In other cases, however, royalty is the rule.
 Indeed, the law has introduced an obligation for companies to keep the author informed, in a transparent way, about the exploitation over time of creations.
 We will discuss this in a moment.

-Finally, one should not be afraid to give discounts when one is in the early stages of a career, provided, however, that the principal is committed to giving adequate prominence to the authorship credit.
-If the credit is placed in highly visible “corporate communication venues,” the author could gain a return in advertising visibility useful in obtaining new clients or assignments (but aspects of the credit and its placement must be properly contracted).
+One should not be afraid to give discounts when one is in the early stages of a career, provided that the principal is committed to giving adequate prominence to the authorship credit.
+If the credit is placed in highly visible “corporate communication venues”, the author could benefit in advertising visibility, useful in obtaining new clients or assignments (but aspects of the credit and its placement must be properly agreed upon).
 The support of an experienced lawyer can often make the difference in these cases.
 However, let us see what are the main critical issues in the relationship with the principal and how to defend oneself.

 A professional illustrator is able to create images that capture the audience’s attention and convey a message clearly and directly.
 However, the relationship with the client can often be a challenge.
 The main critical issues in this relationship in our firm’s experience are as follows: